seamplex/suncae/doc/INSTALL.md

  1. the same server can change the implementations by changing the content of `conf.php` dynamically
  2. different servers (or the same server with different entry points) can serve different implementations by serving different `html` directories whose parent's `conf.php` is different.
  3. any other combination is also possible, e.g. an interactive HTML-based panel that modifies `conf.php` on demand or that clones a new instance of SunCAE in an arbitrary location (and configures Apache to serve it).

+Read the [Design Manual](design.md) for details about what each of the definitions mean.